 Inhaling it through a precision vaporizer at 390°F, the taste is smooth and pleasant, the high hits hard and immediately, lasts for hours without burnout.

-We did an incremental harvest, starting at 47 days in bloom phase and ending with final cut at 60 days.
-The 47-day high feels like a perfect 50-50 balance of Indica and Sativa.
+We did incremental harvesting, starting at 51 days in bloom phase and ending with final cut at 60 days.
+The 51-day high feels like a perfect 50-50 balance of Indica and Sativa.
 It has significant body effects that are energizing and pain-relieving rather than sedating and heavy.
 Sativa effects produce euphoria, creativity, fractals, distortion of coordination, time, space, and depth perception, without paranoia or heart-racing stress.

 The 60-day harvest was more potent and way more narcotic/hypnotic, approximately 65-35 Indica dominant, but the high is functional and won’t grossly interfere with physical or cognitive performance.

-Average yield per plant was between 2-3 ounces, a bit on the light side.
+Average yield per plant was between 2.5 to 4 ounces, a bit on the light side.
 I urge HSC to breed its high-potency but low-yielding connoisseur strains like Chicken N’ Wafflez with their heavier-yielding Octane, Farmer’s Daughter, or Gazzurple to increase harvest weight and frostiness.

 Chicken N’ Wafflez is another fire cannabis creation no other seed company offers and would be pretty much impossible for other companies to pirate.
 We tested the very first seed run, and in our experience, HSC improves their strains in the second and third runs.
 You won’t find this genetic mix in any other strain anywhere, so these seeds are worth investing in now.